The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 The automatic transmission typically needs the automatic transmission fluid.

-The Differential Fluid which is also known as the ‘Gear oil’ is specifically used for the manual gearbox system.
+The Differential Fluid, also known as the ‘Gear oil’ is specifically used for the manual gearbox system.

 This fluid is perfect for use in the physical system as good at handling pressures generated due to constant gear rotation.